lackyband/gox/README.md

 ## Usage

 Each module provides its own README with usage examples.
 See the respective subdirectories for documentation and code samples.

+## Extensibility & Multi-Exchange Support

+gox is designed to be modular and extensible.
+While the initial focus is on Bitrue APIs (including Spot, Futures, and Copy Trading), the SDK architecture allows for easy integration of additional exchanges in the future.
+Support for other major exchanges is planned—stay tuned for updates!

 ## Contributing